Koffidanh/budgettracker/README.md

    ### * [License](#license)

  ## Installation
  To run this application, the user needs to fork the repo and then install the dependencies by typing 'npm i" into the terminal.
-And to run the application, the user needs to run "npm server".
+And to run the application, the user needs to run "node server".
  ## Usage
  Here is the step by step to operate this application.